DD film Sapna Ek Satya, based on Express report, to be aired today

 The story soon caught the attention of Maharashtra Governor Ch Vidyasagar Rao, who gave Rs 50,000 to Sapna.
 Recently, the governor watched the film Sapna Ek Satya, which also carries a message of ‘Beti Bachao, Beti Padao’.

-Vijay Bhingarde, who has seven national DD awards and who has made over 30 short films on social issues, said after reading The Indian Express report, he had started visualising how to capture Sapna’s story on film.
-In a touching narrative, Bhingarde highlighted Sapna’s role in encouraging village folk, through her keertan, to save the girl child.
+Vijay Bhingarde, who has seven national Doordarshan awards and who has made over 30 short films on social issues, said that after reading The Indian Express report, he had started visualising how to capture Sapna’s story on film.
+In a touching narrative, Bhingarde also highlighted Sapna’s role in encouraging village folk, through her keertan, to save the girl child.